 Create a Connection pool in Python using MySQL Connector Python

-Let see how to create a connection pool using MySQL Connector Python to handle the MySQL database from python application.
+Let see how to create a connection pool using MySQL Connector Python to handle the MySQL database from the Python application.

 MySQL Connector Python’s pooling.MySQLConnectionPool and pooling.PooledMySQLConnection class provides the instantiation and management of connection pools.